 The Umbrella roaming client installer rarely fails, but if it does there are a few common causes.
 We encourage you to perform these checks before taking any additional action:

-- If attempting to install by way of the command line or a deployment system, try installing with the Manual/Single install method.
-If a single installation is successful, but installing through the command line or deployment system is not, verify your Command Line parameters or the relevant Mass Deployment article.
+- If attempting to install by way of the command line or a deployment system, try installing with the Single Machine or Manual Installation Method.
+If a single installation is successful, but installing through the command line or deployment system is not, verify your Command Line Parameters or the relevant Mass Deployment article.
 Typically, parameters such as the "OrgInfo" information were not passed correctly, or the installation method was missing source files.

 - If you are running antivirus software or other security-based software products, check the security logs to make sure the installation was not blocked by the security software in question.